 2. Register for fall/spring semester classes and retain proof of registration via class schedule.
 Full time students students enrolled in at least 12 hours.

 3. Pay $100.00 room deposit to the business office and retain the receipt.
 This deposit will be applied to your fall housing bill upon occupancy.

-4. Bring both your class schedule and deposit receipt to your RLC's office when you register for housing.
+4. Bring your (full time) class schedule and deposit receipt to your RLC's office when you register for housing.

 FOR STUDENTS UNDER 20 YEARS OF AGE